CookiePLMonster/CookiePLMonster.github.io/_posts/2026-07-31-silentpatch-2026-update.md

 However, by now it's an informal rule that nothing I foresee about the future of SilentPatch holds true.
-The community created hundreds of reports on GitHub, and many discoveries were made that culminated in this SilentPatch update being **the biggest content update to date**: over 100 new fixes were introduced across the trilogy, many of which restore content that was shipped in the game but didn't work due to miscellaneous issues.
+The community created hundreds of reports on GitHub, and many discoveries were made that culminated in this SilentPatch update being **the biggest content update to date**: over 100 new fixes were introduced across the trilogy, many of which restore content that was shipped in the game, but didn't work due to miscellaneous issues.
 Many possible crashes and mod incompatibilities were fixed, and dozens of little gameplay bugs were corrected.
 Numerous interesting GTA mods were also released this year, so if you were considering starting a new playthrough, now it's the best time to update SP and enjoy these games again!